prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 1. Develop a pacing algorithm that uses data from the Host Company's Delivery Stats server and your own data stores.
 1. Develop a report that uses data from the Host Company's Delivery Stats server and your own data stores.
 1. Develop an external API that can respond to requests from the Host Company's General Planner for line item data.
+1. Develop a method for estimating inventory forecast and availability.
+The Host Company may have data available.
 1. Contact the Host Company to begin integration testing.

-### Obtain Targeting Dimensions
+### Obtain targeting dimensions

-The Host Company will give you access to their 'Dimension Value API' which will let you know what attributes and values their Prebid Servers can target at runtime for particular clients.
+The Host Company will give PG Bidders access to their Dimension Value API which will let them know what attributes and values their Prebid Servers can target at runtime for particular clients.
 The values used will differ between Host Companies and publishers.
 For example, there may be different geographic and device info services.
 Publisher AdSlot and First Party Data fields will also vary.

 Once granted authenticated access to the Dimension Value endpoint, you'll use the it to query it to get attribute names and values specific to the accounts you're working with. e.g.